-Groundwater levels have been recorded since the Initial Full Suite Monitoring (8th July 2009) up to the June 2011.
-A comparison of readings taken in December 2010 and the latest recorded in June 2011 indicate that groundwater levels across the site have decreased by up to 7420 mm (BH04).
-Water levels within BH05B and 06 have decreased by 230 mm and 530 mm respectively and BH01 water levels have also fallen by 100 mm.
-The largest change in water levels of 7420 mm was recorded in BH04.
-The piezometer in BH01 reflects the prevailing water level within the stream flowing through Martin's Ravine.
+Groundwater levels have been recorded since the Initial Full Suite Monitoring (8th July 2009) up to the June 2012.
+A comparison of readings taken in December 2011 and the latest recorded in June 2012 has been undertaken.
+Groundwater levels within BH05B and 06 have increased by 49 mm and 560 mm respectively.
+A rise in water levels of 152 mm was recorded in BH01 which seems to reflect the prevailing water level within the stream flowing through Martin's Ravine.